Instrument Insight

 Ebony Keys

-When it comes to making the black piano keys, ebony is widely used.
+When it comes to making black piano keys, ebony is widely used.
 Ebony is hard.
 Being made from tropical wood ebony keys are dark in color.

 Cellulose Keys